June 28, 2021 ۰ 5 min read

 When I was 12 years old, I had my first pimple.
-I remember that because I was actually kind of excited to have my first pimple, thinking “I’m finally an adult.”
+I’m sharing this to give you an inside look at why I am passionate about scIQ.
+I remember having my first pimple because I was actually kind of excited to have acne, thinking “I’m finally an adult.”
 My brother had been suffering through it for four years already, and I had been wondering when it would be my turn.
 I didn’t realize what a stigma it had associated with it in public until I went to school the next day and got stares and questions from my friends.
 “What happened to your face?”
 “What is that red bump?
 A bug bite?”
 And then there were the scabs and scars.

 Am I the only person out there with a skin sensitivity that leads to acne who is frustrated with the myriad of “acne” products that don’t actually work?
 Does anyone else experience flare ups of their skin sensitivities by certain skin care products?
 What portion of the population experiences this and is there a way to segment them to figure out what products or ingredients cause these reactions?
 These are questions I ask as a scientist.
 There is anecdotal information about this out there, but has anyone gathered it all together to form answers?